 Though osteoporosis usually occurs in people older than 65, its underlying causes can stretch back to childhood.

-Getting enough calcium is only the first step.
+2. Getting enough calcium and vitamin D is only the first step.

-Other key prevention strategies include avoiding excessive alcohol use and cigarettes — which can weaken bones — and doing weight-bearing exercise such as aerobics or walking with weights.
+- Make weight-bearing exercise, such as aerobics or walking with weights, part of your routine.
 Because bones, like muscles, grow stronger in response to resistance, doing weight-bearing exercise for at least 30 minutes three times a week can help prevent bone loss.

 If your scan uncovers low bone density, you don't necessarily have osteoporosis.
 When bone density is lower than normal but not low enough to qualify as osteoporosis, doctors call it osteopenia.

-Most people with osteoporosis take biphosphonates, medications that safely and effectively slow bone loss and prevent the fractures it can cause.
+Most people with osteoporosis take bisphosphonates, medications that safely and effectively slow bone loss and prevent the fractures it can cause.

-Moreover, the same strategies that may prevent osteoporosis — such as weight-bearing exercise, proper calcium intake and not smoking — can also fight the condition after it appears.
+Moreover, the same strategies that may prevent osteoporosis — such as weight-bearing exercise, proper calcium intake and avoiding smoking and excess drinking — can also prevent worsening of bone health after diagnosis.